There's something magical about Colorado's San Luis Valley, about four hours outside of Denver.

 You have arrived at the Mill Creek Ranch at Old Cow Town.

-This all-inclusive, family-friendly getaway transports visitors to another time period.
+This all-inclusive, family-friendly getaway transports visitors to another period.
 Dine in the Mad Cow Steakhouse, see horse-drawn carriages (and even a horse-drawn hearse) in the museum, go on a trail ride, play putt-putt golf, hike the trails and listen to live music in the dance hall.
 This list of activities goes on.

-Guests stay in a beautifully appointed but oh-so-quirky bright yellow guest house.
-At Mill Creek Ranch, every detail has been considered, down to the old-fashioned lamps, a tiny chapel with a bell and a ragtime player piano in the dining hall.
-Sip lemonade out of boot-shaped glasses.
-Country music streams from the buildings during the day.
-Unwind... in the indoor hot tub in a former greenhouse that is always toasty, even on chilly nights.
+Guests stay in a beautifully appointed, but quirky, bright yellow guest house.
+At Mill Creek Ranch, every detail has been considered, down to the antique lamps, a tiny chapel with a bell and a ragtime player piano in the dining hall.Continue to 5 of 11 below.

 Visit Indiana Jones' Home

 Another fun roadside attraction in Antonito is the Indiana Jones Home B&B, where young Indy lived in the third movie.
-This former movie set is now a B&B where travelers and movie buffs can stay the night.
+This former movie set is now a bed-and-breakfast where travelers and movie buffs can stay the night.
 It's a short drive from the Cumbres & Toltec Scenic Railroad, too, which makes it a popular overnight destination for train-goers.

 Look for Aliens

 It's not exactly a "tower," but this stretch of land is said to have a strange magnetic pull.
-As the stories go, more than 25 psychics have visited the UFO Watchtower since 2000 and have all claimed it is the site of two large vortexes.
+As the stories go, more than 25 psychics have visited the UFO Watchtower since 2000 and have all claimed it is the site of two massive vortexes.
 One spins clockwise and the other counterclockwise.

-Watchtower signs claim there have been documented sightings in the San Luis Valley since the 1600s.
+Watchtower signs claim there have been documented UFO sightings in the San Luis Valley since the 1600s.
 Visitors can browse the tiny, dome-shaped gift shop or walk through The Garden, which is a pathway of items people have left behind to ask for help from the two large beings that supposedly protect the area.
-You will see displays of coins, foil-covered stuffed animals, alien statues, clothes, photos — even drivers' licenses, letters, tutus, jewelry and toys.
+You will see displays of coins, foil-covered stuffed animals, alien statues, clothes, photos — even drivers' licenses, letters, tutus, jewelry, and toys.